-Class teachers should regularly discuss behaviour expectations with their class.
-Every child in the school knows the standard of behaviour that we expect in our school.
+Class teachers should regularly discuss behaviour expectations with their class to ensure that every child in the school knows the standard of behaviour that we expect in our school.
 If there are incidents of unacceptable behaviour, the class teacher discusses these with the whole class at an appropriate time.